Uberi/speech_recognition/README.rst

 Troubleshooting
 ---------------

-The recognizer tries to recognize speech even when I'm not speaking, or after I'm done speaking.
+The recognizer will keep trying to recognize speech even when I'm not speaking, or after I'm done speaking.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Try increasing the ``recognizer_instance.energy_threshold`` property.
 This is basically how sensitive the recognizer is to when recognition should start.
 Higher values mean that it will be less sensitive, which is useful if you are in a loud room.